Hispar Muztagh

 Hispar Muztagh is a sub-range of the Karakoram mountain range.
-It is located in the Nagar District of Gilgit-Baltistan, Pakistan, north of Hispar Glacier, south of Shimshal Valley, and east of the Hunza Valley.
+It is located in the Nagar District of Gilgit-Baltistan, administered by Pakistan.
+It lies north of Hispar Glacier, south of Shimshal Valley, and east of the Hunza Valley.
 It is the second highest sub-range of the Karakoram, the highest being the Baltoro Muztagh.
 The highest mountain in the range is Distaghil Sar (7,885m/25,869 ft).